This article contains paid-for content created in collaboration with the National Society of High School Scholars.

 3. Paid Vacation Days

-Paid vacation days are an important incentive for working professionals and are the second most common work benefit after healthcare insurance.
+Paid vacation days are an important incentive for working professionals and are the second most common work benefit (PDF) after healthcare insurance.
 Taking time off helps employees’ wellbeing, reduces stress and bolsters their performance at work.
 In fact, paid time off can significantly reduce the chance of burnout and boost employee morale.

 4. Flexible Working Hours